beracira/discord_mute_indicator/README.md

-To run the service, populate `.env` with the given template in `.env.dev`, then execute
+To run the service, populate a `.env` with the given template in `.env.dev`, then execute
 ```
 $ docker compose up --build -d
 ```